 • Combined Holiday for Washington and Lincoln: Some states, including California and Missouri, recognize the day as a combined holiday, honoring both George Washington and Abraham Lincoln.

 Presidents’ Day offers a variety of ways to reflect on and appreciate the legacy of American presidents.
-From learning more about these leaders to visiting landmarks, here are some interesting ways to make the most of this holiday:
+From learning more about these leaders to visiting landmarks, here are a few interesting ways to make the most of this holiday.

 • Learn about the lives and legacies of past presidents: Take some time to explore biographies, documentaries, or museum exhibits dedicated to the presidents, particularly Washington and Lincoln.
 Understanding their lives offers insight into the history and growth of the nation.